 tank of formaldehyde.
 That same year he was nominated for the prestigious Tate

 Gallery Turner Prize, and later won that coveted award in 1995.

 Hirst's best-known works are his paintings, medicine cabinet sculptures, and glass tank installations.
 For the most part, his paintings have taken on two styles.
 One is an arrangement of colour spots with titles that refer to pharmaceutical chemicals, known as ‘Spot’ paintings.
 The second, his ‘Spin’ paintings, are created by centrifugal force, when Hirst places his canvases on a spinner, and pours the paint as they spin.
 In the medicine cabinet pieces, Hirst redefines sculpture with his arrangements of various drugs, surgical tools, and medical supplies.
 His tank pieces, which contain dead animals, that are preserved in formaldehyde, are another kind of sculpture and directly address the inevitable mortality of all living beings.
 All of Hirst's works contain his ironic wit, and question art's role in contemporary culture.

-Hirst's first exhibition with Gagosian Gallery, entitled No Sense of Absolute Corruption, was in 1996 at the now-closed SoHo location in New York.
-Superstition was Damien Hirst's first show at the Beverly Hills space.
+Hirst's first exhibition with Gagosian Gallery, entitled 'No Sense of Absolute Corruption', was in 1996 at the now-closed SoHo location in New York.
+'Superstition' was Damien Hirst's first show at the Beverley Hills space.